Adaptive behavior: Learning adaptive skills

 Adaptive skills encompass a range of daily situations and they usually start with a task analysis.
 The task analysis will reveal all the steps necessary to perform the task in the natural environment.
 The use of behavior analytic procedures has been documented, with children, adolescents and adults, under the guidance of behavior analysts and supervised behavioral technicians.
 The list of applications has a broad scope and it is in continuous expansion as more research is carried out in applied behavior analysis (see Journal of Applied Behavior Analysis, The Analysis of Verbal Behavior).

-Practopoietic theory

-According to practopoietic theory, creation of adaptive behavior involves special, poietic interactions among different levels of system organization.
-These interactions are described on the basis of cybernetic theory in particular, good regulator theorem.
-In practopoietic systems, lower levels of organization determine the properties of higher levels of organization, but not the other way around.
-This ensures that lower levels of organization (e.g., genes) always possess cybernetically more general knowledge than the higher levels of organization—knowledge at a higher level being a special case of the knowledge at the lower level.
-At the highest level of organization lies the overt behavior.
-Cognitive operations lay in the middle parts of that hierarchy, above genes and below behavior.
-For behavior to be adaptive, at least three adaptive traverses are needed.